About The Petsamaritans

 Safe at Last

 Our Animal Sanctuary is located in Derbyshire and is home to many animals.
 We do what’s needed to give every pet a chance at a healthy, happy life in a loving home.
 Our emergency pet rescue service offers help and assistance 365 days of the year.
 We provide permanent homes for animals that can’t be re-homed through our Pet Adoption service.
 Our wildlife rescue service in Derbyshire operates throughout the year to help rehabilitate injured wildlife, birds and hedgehogs brought into the Animal Sanctuary.

 Dogs, cats, goats, ponies, wildlife, farm animals, horses, ponies.
 How did it all begin?
 The roots to the sanctuary were planted just after the second world war by a Sheffield man called Colin Bentley.

 He’d been in the Medical Corp and was sickened by the carnage in North Africa and Italy.
 While he was horrified by human suffering, he was also haunted by the plight of the animals, especially the horses and mules who were killed in their thousands.
-After being badly injured in battle, he was sent home from the war and went on to save many animals during the rest of his life.
+After being badly injured in battle, he was sent home from the war and went on to help and save many animals during the rest of his life.
 His daughter Joan shared her father’s passion and love of animals and devoted her life to rescuing and campaigning for them too.
-She founded St Bernard’s Animal Sanctuary which would eventually become the Pet Samaritans Animal Sanctuary and Wildlife Rescue.
+She founded St Bernard’s Animal Sanctuary which is now known as the Pet Samaritans Animal Sanctuary and Wildlife Rescue.
 In 2013 she was awarded the Peak FM local heroes award for her work with the local community and animal welfare.